 - 1 teaspoon Amchoor Powder

 - Wash the kala chana and soak in enough water for 6-8 hours.

 - Drain the water and add the kala chana in a pressure cooker.

 - Add 2 cups of water and 1 teaspoon salt to the pressure cooker and cook the chana till done.
 I cooked for one whistle on high heat.
 Then simmered the heat to low and cooked for 15 minutes.

 - Remove the pressure cooker from heat and let the pressure release.

 - Heat ghee in a pan.

-- Once the ghee is hot, add hing and jeera and let it crackle.
+- Once the ghee is hot, add hing and cumin seeds and let it crackle.

-- Simmer the heat and add coriander powder, red chilli powder, turmeric powder, garam masala powder, amchoor powder and fennel powder and fry for a few seconds.
+- Simmer the heat and add coriander powder, red chili powder, turmeric powder, dry mango powder, and fennel powder and fry for a few seconds.

-- Add channa along with the water in the pan and cook on medium heat till all the water is absorbed and channa are dried.
+- Add chana along with the water in the pan and cook on medium heat till all the water is absorbed and chana are dried.

 - Garnish with fresh coriander.